-Regression Results showing Effect of Financial Management Practices on Performance a.
-Predictors: Revenue Collection Practices, and Budget Control Practices
+Regression Results showing Effect of Financial Management Practices on Performance

 In order to establish the effect of financial management practices on performance of devolved sub-county treasuries, regression analysis was conducted.
 Table 6 gives the findings of the model summary of the regression.